shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

     - Evaluate and predict the segmentation quality using the trained model.
 - `README.md`
   - **Purpose**: Project documentation.

+## Dependencies
+The project requires the following dependencies:
+- `torch==1.10.0`: PyTorch for building and training the model.
+- `numpy==1.21.0`: NumPy for handling numerical operations and array manipulations.
+- `nibabel==3.2.1`: Nibabel for loading Nifti files.
+- `matplotlib==3.4.3`: Matplotlib for visualizing results and training metrics.

 ## Usage：Steps to Run the Project